easingslider/easing-slider/readme.txt

 = 3.0.2 - June 3rd, 2016 =
 * Refactored boot sequence to prevent errors prior to completing PHP & WordPress version checks.
 * Fixed issue that lead to version number not getting updated unless an updater class existed.
+* Fixed issue with settings tabs on PHP 5.4 or lower.
+* Fixed issue that caused upgrade notice not to dismiss immediately when dismissed.
+* Additional tweaks and enhancements under the hood.

 = 3.0.1 - June 3rd, 2016 =
 * Fixed bug that prevented lazy loading icon from showing when loading is in progress.